 • Liver disease: The blood test will look at liver enzymes to see if anything is affecting your liver function, including hepatitis or other diseases.
 While this may not be something that gets you declined, it can affect your premium.

-• Hemoglobin A1C: Your glucose levels are tested to determine if you are at risk for diabetes, combined with other exam factors, like your family history, lifestyle and weight.
+• Hemoglobin A1C: Your glucose levels may be tested to determine if you are at risk for diabetes, combined with other exam factors, like your family history, lifestyle and weight.

-Why is the life insurance medical exam important?
+Why do life insurance companies require medical exams?

 The life insurance medical exam is important because it provides an in-depth look at your health status, combined with your application answers.
-The insurer uses the exam results and completed application to determine your risk class and your life insurance cost.
-It can also uncover potential health concerns, which you may or may not be aware of.
+If an exam is required, the insurer will use the results and completed application to determine your risk class and your life insurance cost.
+It might also uncover potential health concerns, which you may or may not be aware of.

 There are several risk classes you could fall into, including: